How to Create a Page

 - Heading 4 for smaller nested sections

 Within content types, links and tables are often used to help tell a story, organize information, or provide additional details.
-The sections below explain how to add links, tables, images, or document to your content.
+The sections below explain how to add links, tables, images, or documents to your content.

 How to Add Links